Demongit01/Bypass/README.md

 - <https://chat.openai.com/>
 ## JailBreak | Mode prompts for ChatGPT

+I took @madkarmaa tampermonkey extension (made it little bit for my project) Extension (For tampermonkey, greasymonkey, and other): [Click Here](https://bit.ly/chatgpt-dan-en)

 Some of these prompts cannot work as well (Just regenerate answer or create new chat) Prompts like MultiBot | SSN | Dan - was made by me Other prompts was remaded (shorter and rewrote) by me